PageZhong/Interview/README.md

 #Job interview
 The files are for job interview only.
 I'm a rookie.
-Don't be so silly.
+Don't be so silly(strict).